 Tuition rates and student fees can change each year.

-Based on 2024 credit hour cost, a person completing this program at the recommended pace would have paid $19,350 in tuition. ($ 19,350 TBD Awaiting eRate approval)
+Based on the 2024-25 credit-hour cost, a person completing this program at the recommended pace would have paid $20,220 in tuition.
+Reference this sheet to identify the current credit hour rate for your program of interest.

 Consult your employer about the availability of tuition reimbursement or tuition assistance programs.